edibotopic/edibotopic-website/content/blog/2023-10-30-spatial-programming.md

 {% warning(header="Draft") %}

-This is a draft published after a frenzied period of writing that I needed to end.
+This is a draft and will be revised for clarity and completeness in a future version.

-I published it so that I could move on with my life but do intend to revisit and edit at some point in the future.

 {% end %}